 Much like your skin needs SPF to avoid sun damage, your hair needs protection to avoid color fading.
 Invest in a product you can spray over your hair before you head outside – no matter what time of year it is – to keep your hair colorful and vibrant.

 When was the last time you let your natural beach waves flow?
 If you want to make your hair color last longer, it may be time to let the locks dry on their own more often.
 According to Women’s Health magazine, hot tools like blow dryers, straighteners and curling irons can make your hair color fade faster.
 Do your best to use these tools less frequently, especially within the week of getting your hair dyed.

 If you have to use a styling tool, just be conscious of how long your head is exposed to the heat.
-Use your favorite Baby-G watch to monitor the minutes you're drying your hair.
+Use your BABY-G BGA195-7A to monitor the minutes you’re drying your hair.
 The less amount of time the heat hits your strands, the longer your color will last.